trongvanphan/Agent-Skills-for-Context-Engineering/README.md

 # Agent Skills for Context Engineering

-A comprehensive, Skills for Context Engineering Skills focused on context open collection of Agent production-grade AI agent engineering principles for building teach the art and science of curating context to maximize agent effectiveness across any agent platform.
+A comprehensive, open collection of Agent Skills focused on context engineering principles for building production-grade AI agent systems.
+These skills teach the art and science of curating context to maximize agent effectiveness across any agent platform.

 ## What is Context Engineering?

-Context engineering is the systems.
-These skills discipline of managing the language inference model's context window.
-Unlike prompt engineering, which focuses on crafting effective instructions, context engineering addresses the holistic tokens that populate a curation of all information that enters the model's limited attention budget: system prompts, tool definitions, retrieved documents, message history, and tool outputs.
+Context engineering is the discipline of managing the language model's context window.
+Unlike prompt engineering, which focuses on crafting effective instructions, context engineering addresses the holistic curation of all information that enters the model's limited attention budget: system prompts, tool definitions, retrieved documents, message history, and tool outputs.

-The fundamental challenge is that context windows are not raw token capacity but constrained by attention mechanics.
-As context length increases, models exhibit the "lost-in predictable degradation patterns:-the-middle" phenomenon, U-shaped attention curves, and attention scarcity.
-Effective context engineering means finding the high-signal tokens that maximize the likelihood smallest possible set of of desired outcomes.
+The fundamental challenge is that context windows are constrained not by raw token capacity but by attention mechanics.
+As context length increases, models exhibit predictable degradation patterns: the "lost-in-the-middle" phenomenon, U-shaped attention curves, and attention scarcity.
+Effective context engineering means finding the smallest possible set of high-signal tokens that maximize the likelihood of desired outcomes.

 ## Skills Overview